microsoft/vscode-jupyter-keymap/README.md

-# Jupyter keymaps for Visual Studio Code
+# Jupyter Keymaps Extension for Visual Studio Code

 This extension provides Jupyter-consistent keymaps for notebooks in Visual Studio Code.
 This extension comes with the [Jupyter extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) and can be disabled or uninstalled.